microsoft/DeepSpeed/docs/index.md

 # DeepSpeed: Extreme Speed and Scale for DL Training and Inference

 DeepSpeed is an easy-to-use deep learning optimization suite that enables unprecedented scale and speed for Deep Learning Training and Inference.
+With DeepSpeed, you can:

-- DeepSpeed empowers data scientists to Train/Inference dense or sparse models with billions or trillions of parameters
+<p style="text-align: center;">Train/Inference dense or sparse models with billions or trillions of parameters</p>
-- Achieve excellent system throughput and efficiently scale to thousands of GPUs
+<p style="text-align: center;">Achieve excellent system throughput and efficiently scale to thousands of GPUs</p>
-- Train/Inference on resource constrained GPU systems
+<p style="text-align: center;">Train/Inference on resource constrained GPU systems</p>
-- Achieve unprecedented low latency and high thoughput for inference
+<p style="text-align: center;">Achieve unprecedented low latency and high thoughput for inference</p>
-- Achieve extreme compression for an unparalleled inference latency and model size reduction with low costs
+<p style="text-align: center;">Achieve extreme compression for an unparalleled inference latency and model size reduction with low costs</p>

 ## Three main innovation pillars